sighupio/fury-kubernetes-aws/katalog/load-balancer-controller/README.md

 ...
 ```

+Refer to the Terraform module [iam-for-load-balancer-controller](../../modules/iam-for-load-balancer-controller) to create the
+IAM role and the required kustomize patches automatically.

-you need then to patch the service account and the cluster name (for example `mycluster`) as follows:
+If still you want to create everything manually without using our Terraform Module, you need then to patch the service
+account and the cluster name (for example `mycluster`) as follows:

 `sa-patch.yaml`
 ```yaml